-How the heck do you make serious passive income from investing if you don’t have the expertise, time or capital base of a Warren Buffett?
+How do you increase your chances of making serious passive income from investing if you don’t have the expertise, time or capital base of a Warren Buffett?

 Think about it.
 You literally buy some assets and then you sit back and watch the income and capital gains stream in.